-No sooner had Tori informed the security company of the problem of the angry woman, did Tori hear Kal's phone start ringing and his answering it in hushed tones.
+No sooner had Tori informed the security company of the problem of the angry woman, did Tori hear Kal's phone start ringing before he answered it in hushed tones.
 In less than twenty minutes there was another entire security team at the house to remove Tori.
 Kal looked dumbfounded when they arrived as if Tori was going to have allowed Kal continue to let people attack her in her own doorway as he already had.
-Officially speaking the site was certainly compromised, but that didn't stop Kal from trying to save face and his career, which were both sunk at this point.
+Officially speaking the site was certainly compromised, but that didn't stop Kal from trying to save face and his career, which were both sunk at that point.
 He told the other team members there that Tori had denied him access to shadow her, among other falsehoods.
-Tori took only her purse before she walked out of the rental house with the new team members who had a private plane on standby.
-Kal tried to say something to Tori but was blocked as she was rushed into an idling SUV.
+Tori took only her purse before she walked out of the rental house with the new team members who had a private helicopter waiting.
+Kal tried to say something to Tori but was blocked as she was rushed away.
 She didn't look back as her transport left the scene.
-Kal of course was visible in the car's rearview mirror as he was being fired by his superiors.
-Tori mentally mulled whether to bring legal action against him for his incompetence, but shook her head thinking how obnoxious it would be to further involve herself with the wretch.
+Kal of course was visible below as he was being bludgeoned by his superiors on the lawn.
+Tori considered whether to bring legal action against him for his incompetence, but shook her head thinking how obnoxious it would have been to further involve herself with that wretch of a person.

-This reconciliation was not without its drawbacks though.
+This arrangement was not without its drawbacks though.
 The holidays aside Tori became most lonely during the spring.
 It was once the time in her youth when she enjoyed the season in the desert the most.
-She felt the most alive when the flowers bloomed in New Mexico.
+She felt vibrantly alive when the flowers bloomed in New Mexico.
 There were days that Tori looked at herself in the mirror as if she were a ghost-like stranger to her own memory.
-Her body was hers's but the years had unanticipated results on her expression.
-She hadn't been to her trailer for over a decade at this point and Kal had been removed for more than six of those years by now.
-Tori had other lovers since, but she was never able to replicate the same affection that she had so long ago with Jesse, who according to her private investigators was in an on-again-off-again relationship with Molly still when they are both between prison stints.
-Each had multiple children from multiple partners as well.
-In the case of Kal, Tori had learned that he had gone back to his roots as a mercenary, although he was not known as a particularly successful one.
+Her body was hers but the years had unanticipated results on her expression.
+She hadn't been to her trailer for over a decade at this point and Kal had been removed for more than two of those years by then.
+Tori had other lovers since, but she was never able to replicate the same affection that she had so long ago with Jesse.
+In the case of Kal, Tori heard rumors that he had gone back to his roots as a mercenary, although he was not known as a particularly successful one.
 It seemed Kal let his days of playing his game console and eating cereal tank his career more than anything else.
 He was over the hill and too pampered by Tori to ever regain his footing in the world he once excelled in.
 Tori feared that the same had happened to her but was unaware of it because people tend to be unable to recognize their own failings too often.

 After this exchange between Tori and Mr. Peeters, Tori declined to go out for the evening.
 Rather she stayed at her home.
-In the darkened penthouse, now deserted for the evening, Tori looked over her things.
+In the darkened penthouse, now deserted for the night, Tori looked over her things.
 These items had memories of time passing, but little else.
-She realized for herself that time had passed but not for a greater betterment of herself.
-She was neither educated, accomplished nor respectable as a human being, only jaded.
-Upon further reflection of her years, as she was now approaching middle age, she considered how easily it could have been to have put Molly in a rehabilitation facility or to have had a security dispatch to inform her when Molly was in jail.
-Yet Tori did not do those things for the people from her past, instead, she disappeared from their lives, at the time assuming they were better off without her to meddle in their affairs for the worse.
-Tori decided to try to do one kind thing for Molly and Jesse, and that was to have a college trust set up for each of their children.
+She realized for herself that time had passed but not with any betterment of herself.
+She was neither educated, accomplished nor respectable as a human being, only jaded and rich.
+Upon further reflection of her years, she considered how easy it would have been to have stayed connected with her friends.
+Tori did not do that, instead, she disappeared from their lives, at the time assuming they were better off without her to meddle in their affairs for the worse.

-As for Kal, Tori had never loved him but moreover tolerated him as a companion due to proximity.
+As for Kal, Tori had never loved him but moreover tolerated him as a companion due to his proximity.
 Kal was on his own, as Tori found him to be unforgivable.
-The evening had crept into nightfall by the time Tori had sorted out her thoughts.
+The evening had crept into twilight by the time Tori had sorted out her thoughts.
 With all that she had considered, there was one more issue for her to address, and that was of her own future.
 Her penthouse was once a safe haven to her, but it had become a part of a resented routine.
 In bed, Tori sipped at her riesling.
-Her home was everything she had made it to be, but now it was not to her liking.
-Just like it was time to reevaluate her personal life, it was also time to reevaluate her lodgings, both of which had now become obviously antiquated for her purpose.
+Her home was everything she had made it to be, but now she had a distaste for the place she could not specifically name.
+Just like it was time to reevaluate her personal life, it was also time to reevaluate her lodgings, both of which had now become notably antiquated to her purpose.
 Tori could feel the grip of stagnation in her life and in herself.
-New York could no longer be her home.
-Maybe she would be back one day, but by morning she would be gone and when the dawn rolled in, Tori was in her jet, Manhattan miles behind.
+New York could no longer be her home because it had become too comfortable for her to grow there.
+Maybe she would be back one day, but by morning she would be gone.
+When the dawn rolled in, Tori was in her jet, with Manhattan far behind.